excid3/rails/guides/source/getting_started.md

 NOTE: You may notice the file name `products_controller.rb` is an underscored version of the Class this file defines, ProductsController.
 This pattern helps Rails to automatically load code without having to use `require` like you may have seen in other languages.

-The public `index` method here is an Action.
+The `index` method here is an Action.
 Even though it's an empty method, Rails will default to rendering a template with the matching name.

 The `index` action will render `app/views/products/index.html.erb`.
 If we open up that file, we'll see the HTML it renders.